Henchel-Santillan/mte546-project/README.md

 * The setup assumes the person sleeps at midnight and has a desired time of arrival at their destination of 9:00 AM

 * NOTE: the implementation uses live data from the google maps API.
+Using the google maps API requires an API key.
+See [here](https://github.com/googlemaps/google-maps-services-python?tab=readme-ov-file#api-keys) on how to generate one.
 The mode that does not use the API call is when `PRODUCTION = False` in `fuzzy_traffic.py:20`.
 * The `PRODUCTION = False` mode sets a scenario in which the traffic data remains static, with 1 hour of total travel time to the user's position.